50 Grunge Hair Looks That Are More than Just Whatever

 10. Natural Waves, Pt.
 2

-The ’90s was definitely peak ash brown years.
+The ’90s were definitely peak ash brown years.
 Love how the shade gives this otherwise basic look a sweeter, more homespun appeal.
+Use a large-barreled curling iron to add some very loose waves to this style.

 11. Crunchy Platinum

-Bleached blondes have a natural stiffness to it which air-drying maximized, giving this look more edge.
+Bleached blondes have a natural stiffness to them which air-drying maximized, giving this look more edge.
+Take advantage of the stiffer texture when going for a grunge hairstyle.
+This holder-length style allows you tons of volume.

 12. Center-Parted Lob